-- Consider available resources and opportunities to leverage new resources. - Take into account carbon emission reduction opportunities and other cobenefits, equity, urgency and window of opportunity. - Integrate implementation plans into routine work planning.
+- Consider available resources and opportunities to leverage new resources. - Take into account carbon emission reduction opportunities and other co-benefits, equity, urgency and window of opportunity. - Integrate implementation plans into routine work planning.

 Using an adaptive management approach, these actions will be reviewed and updated periodically to evaluate progress and incorporate the most up-to-date scientific data.

-To assist with implementation and accountability, lead City bureaus and County departments are identified, although successful implementation will often require collaboration and coordination with other partners.
+To assist with implementation and accountability, lead City bureaus and County departments are identified, although successful implementation will often require collaboration and coordination with other public and private-sector partners (see page 30 for explanation of agency acronyms).